kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 KAT: The opening monologue with the different voices overlapped is a really interesting start to this song.
 I also really like the drifting saxophone throughout this song, kinda makes it feel classy.

 JEREMY: This is one of the more personal tracks from Brockhampton.
 On it, the band members take turns sharing their hardships and woes over a melancholy beat.
 I found Joba's verse to be the most notable of the bunch.
 It's deeply genuine and relatable.
 Overall, this is a solid track.
 I only wish for two things.
-That the saxophone played a larger role; and that Kevin ends up getting Harry Styles' phone number.
+That the saxophone played a larger role on this track; and that Kevin ends up getting Harry's phone number.

 ### LIQUID